doriang102/Airline_Delays/README.md

 I have several hypotheses which I will evaluate throughout this presentation.

 **Goal:** *Given all of the airline data from 2016, can we predict delays?*
+I tried this using two methods:

+1. Regression on the departure delay.
+2. Classification above a 20 minute threshold (defined as a delay by most major airlines).

 I used the following data in my analysis.